jakubtomsu/raven/README.md

 Batteries-included toolkit for the entire code and asset pipeline.

-Inspired by Raylib, Sokol and PICO8.
+Inspired by Sokol, PICO8 and Raylib.

 ## Features
 - First-class 3D support